avoivo/jenkins-slave-dockerfile/README.md

 # jenkins-slave-dockerfile

-This container can be used as a jenkins slave that can use the host Docker daemon for building other containers.
+This container can be used as a jenkins slave that can use the host Docker daemon for building other containers by running `docker` or `docker-compose commands`.
 It uses [jnlp-slave](https://hub.docker.com/r/jenkinsci/jnlp-slave/) container.

 ## Setup jenkins